OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

     </tbody>
 </table>

-To view the CSR space for the AFU interface handle, go [here](https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/src/fims/d5005/afu/AFU_INTF_CSR.xls).
+To view the CSR space for the AFU interface handle, go to the src/afu_top/AFU_INTF_CSR.xls file [here](https://github.com/OFS/ofs-d5005).

 ## **6 Interconnect Fabric**
 <a name="interconnect"></a>

-There are three types of interconnect fabric in the Intel OFS FIM design:
+There are three types of interconnect fabric in the OFS FIM design:
  * AXI4-Stream mux/demux fabric
  * AFU Periheral Fabric (APF)
  * Board Peripheral Fabric (BPF)